nitipit/packet-ui/docs-src/guide/getting-started/quick-start.html.md

 # Quick start using CDN
 ---

-To use default style and color, just put codes below in html `<head>` and you're good to go.
+Using default style and color from CDN is a quick way to try out **Packet UI** and make a prototype.

 ```html
 <head>